 I am very knowledgeable in all aspects of the alpaca industry.
 I am passionate about the changes I have seen in the growth of the industry over the years.
 I always enjoy the opportunity to educate visitors about alpacas and share my alpaca experiences.
 I thoroughly enjoy meeting new people and sharing our beautiful farm with them.

-I have been married to Mark for 43 years, we have 5 grown kids, ages 27-40 and 6 grandchildren, all who help out with the farm at various times.
+I have been married to Mark for 48 years, we have 5 grown kids, and 9 grandchildren, all who help out with the farm at various times and ways.

-I have been a RN for 44 years and continue to work in Nursing Education.
-My speciality is helping with medical issues, giving tours and managing the stores.
+I have been a RN for 48 years and continue to work in Nursing Education.
+My speciality on the farm is helping with medical issues, giving tours, organizing events and managing the store.

 Store Employees and Tour Guides: